FluBBaOfWard/LodjurDS/README.md

  zip-files (as long as they use the deflate compression).
 3. Depending on your flashcart you might have to DLDI patch the emulator.

 Note!
-You need a bios to be able to save in game.
+You need a bios to be able to run games.
-The save file should be compatible with most other Lynx emulators.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu.